 Burns Fat and Helps Weight Loss

-Weighted vests help create an oxygen deficiency and increases the amount of energy you expend to burn calories.
+Accoring to Orlando Weekly, weighted vests help create an oxygen deficiency and increases the amount of energy you expend to burn calories.
 You’ll end up burning more fat in the process.
 If you’ve encountered a weight loss plateau, wearing a vest could be the element you need to get past that hump because you’ll increase your calorie deficit with a vest each time you exercise, even if you’re not performing cardiovascular workouts.
 In turn, your metabolic rate will get a boost, which means you’ll jumpstart the number of calories burned.
 The afterburn, formally known as the exercise post oxygen consumption (EPOC), will also increase.

 A strong core is the basis for almost any type of workout.
 Whenever you add weight to the upper part of your torso, you’ll target the abdominal muscles, no matter what kind of exercises you perform.